braedeningersoll/haab_movies/source/braedens_favorites/braedens_favorites.rst

 Steve Rogers (Chris Evans), or better known as Captain America, has been an active operative for S.H.I.E.L.D for several years now having lead counter-terrorist Strike teams against threats to the American homeland.
-But as Steve begins to question possible hidden agendas coming from command, a ghost from his past arrives in the form of The Winter Soldier, a Hydra Assassain.
+But as Steve begins to question possible hidden agendas coming from command, a ghost from his past arrives in the form of The Winter Soldier, a Hydra Assassin.
 With Steve's questioning of orders and a mission set up to fail, Captain America must go rogue battle both friend and foe as a conspiracy unfolds.

 **Starring:** Chris Evans, Samuel L. Jackson, Scarlett Johansson